solarslurpi/GrowBuddies/docs/snifferbuddy.md

 - Photoresistor and 10K through hole resistor.
 I had a lot of these kicking around.
 I bought something similar to [this kit](https://amzn.to/3yNZtZd).
 - 3D printer and PLA filament for printing out [the enclosure](enclosure).
 - Superglue for gluing the top Wemos part of the enclosure to the cap part of the enclosure.
-- USB chord and plug the ESP8286 to power.
+- USB cord and plug the ESP8286 to power.
 - 4 4mm M2.5 or M3 bolts.
 (enclosure)=
 ### Make the Enclosure

-The SnifferBuddy enclosure was designed within Fusion 360 and printed on a Prusa MK3s using PLA filament.
-I use the F360  app extension [Parameter I/O](https://apps.autodesk.com/FUSION/en/Detail/Index?id=1801418194626000805&appLang=en&os=Win64) to import/export the parameters found in [SnifferBuddyParams.csv](https://github.com/solarslurpi/GrowBuddies/blob/c100124acaab285eadb284a5e7015e569ed76d3c/enclosures/SnifferBuddy/SnifferBuddyParams.csv).
+Enclosures are made in Fusion 360 and printed on a Prusa MK3S printer.

+#### SCD-30
 To make the enclosure, download and print the ([4 mesh files](https://github.com/solarslurpi/growBuddy/tree/main/enclosures/SnifferBuddy)).
 :::{figure} images/snifferbuddy_parts_on_printer_plate.jpg
 :align: center